awsdocs/iam-user-guide/doc_source/id_credentials_temp_enable-regions.md

 ## Writing Code to Use AWS STS Regions<a name="id_credentials_temp_enable-regions_writing_code"></a>

 After you activate a Region, you can direct AWS STS API calls to that Region\.
-The following Java code snippet demonstrates how to configure an `AWSSecurityTokenServiceClient` object to make requests to the Europe \(Ireland\) \(eu\-west\-1\) Region with the `setEndpoint` method\.
+The following Java code snippet demonstrates how to configure an `AWSSecurityTokenService` object to make requests to the Europe \(Ireland\) \(eu\-west\-1\) Region\.

 ```
 EndpointConfiguration regionEndpointConfig = new EndpointConfiguration("https://sts.eu-west-1.amazonaws.com", "eu-west-1");